Extreme Rules (2018): Preliminary matches

 After that, Roman Reigns faced Bobby Lashley.
 Lashley performed a spinebuster and a delayed vertical suplex on Reigns for a near-fall.
 Reigns performed a superman punch on Lashley for a near-fall.
 Lashley performed an overhead belly to belly suplex on Reigns over an announce table.
 Reigns performed a superman punch on Lashley, who was poised on the top rope.
 In the end, as Reigns went for a spear on Lashley, Lashley performed his own spear on Reigns to win the match.

 Later, Alexa Bliss (accompanied by Mickie James) defended the Raw Women's Championship against Nia Jax (accompanied by Natalya) in an Extreme Rules match.
 During the match, Natalya attacked James only for Bliss and James to throw Natalya into the barricade.
 Ronda Rousey, who had been in attendance in the front row, jumped the barricade, attacked James and performed a twisting Samoan drop on James.
 Rousey threw James over an announce table and chased Bliss, only for James to strike Rousey with a kendo stick.
 As Jax attempted a Samoan drop on Bliss, James and Bliss struck Jax with chairs.
 In the climax, Bliss performed a "Bliss DDT" on Jax on the chair to retain the title.

-In the penultimate match, AJ Styles defended the WWE Championship against Rusev, accompanied by Aiden English.
+In the penultimate match, AJ Styles defended SmackDown's WWE Championship against Rusev, accompanied by Aiden English.
 Styles applied the "Calf Crusher", but English pushed the ring rope, which Rusev grabbed to void the hold.
 Styles chased English, allowing Rusev to perform an overhead belly to belly suplex on the floor on Styles.
 Rusev performed a "Machka Kick" on Styles for a near-fall.
 Rusev applied "The Accolade", only for Styles to touch the ring rope to void the submission.
 After Rusev collided with an exposed turnbuckle, Styles performed a springboard 450° splash on Rusev for a near-fall.
 In the climax, Styles performed a baseball slide on English and a "Phenomenal Forearm" on Rusev to retain the title.